The Victorian 'water cure' doctors of Great Malvern

 In the photo are Marie to left, Adele in the chair, Clarisse behind the chair and Sydney.

-In later life Sydney Rayner, became a famous opera singer, possibly inheriting the musical talent of his grandmother's family.
+In later life Sydney Rayner, grandson of Thomas Rayner MD, became a famous opera singer, possibly inheriting the musical talent of his grandmother's family.

 He sent the photo opposite to his married sister Marie Sherfy and her husband Malcolm.